codemismatch/rubylearning/content/pages/tutorials/writing-our-own-class.md

 - Instance variables start with `@` and are private to the object.
 - Methods like `bark` and `display` form the public API.
 - `object_id` shows the unique identifier Ruby assigns each object.
-- `respond_to?` lets you ask whether an object understands a message before sending it—handy for duck typing.
+- `respond_to?` lets you ask whether an object understands a message before sending it--handy for duck typing.

 Multiple variables can reference the same object, and setting a variable to `nil` simply drops that reference.
-When no references remain, Ruby’s garbage collector reclaims the object.
+When no references remain, Ruby's garbage collector reclaims the object.

 ### Introspection helpers

 Ruby ships lots of methods on every object.
 Try `d.methods.sort` (commented out above) to see them.
 A few particularly useful ones:

-- `object_id` – unique ID for the object.
+- `object_id` - unique ID for the object.
-- `respond_to?` – whether a method is defined.
+- `respond_to?` - whether a method is defined.
-- `class` – the object’s class name.
+- `class` - the object's class name.
-- `instance_of?` – whether the object is an instance of a specific class (e.g., `num.instance_of?(Integer)`).
+- `instance_of?` - whether the object is an instance of a specific class (e.g., `num.instance_of?(Integer)`).

 ### Practice checklist